The New Jersey Department of Health (NJDOH) issued its latest permit for an ATC to grow NJ medical marijuana to Justice Grown in Ewing.

 They are a cannabis corporation that is a Multi-State Operator (MSO).

-To issue the permit, the NJDOH reviewed the site several times to examine its security and ability to cultivate, along with completing background checks on their executives.
+To issue the permit, the NJDOH reviewed the site several times to examine its security and cultivating ability, along with completing background checks on its executives.

 “As our program continues to grow, the Department wants to ensure that we also continue to increase access for all patients,” Health Commissioner Judith Persichilli said.
 “This new permit brings the total number of operational medical marijuana cultivation sites in the state to 12.”

 Justice Grown broke ground on its indoor cultivation facility in Ewing Township in late 2019.
 Upon completion, it will contain 34,000 square feet for growing within its 75,000 square feet.
 The location will also contain their extraction lab.